dsccommunity/DscWorkshop/README.md

 ## YAML Reference Documentation

 The [YAML reference documentation](https://github.com/raandree/DscConfig.Demo/tree/main/doc/README.adoc) is located in the `./doc` subfolder of the [DscConfig.Demo](https://github.com/raandree/DscConfig.Demo) repository.
+This comprehensive documentation provides detailed examples and schema information for all supported DSC configurations.

+### Memory Bank

+This project includes a comprehensive memory bank system located in the `memory-bank/` directory that provides:

+- **Project Context**: Understanding of the problem domain and solution approach
+- **System Architecture**: Detailed technical patterns and design decisions
+- **Active Context**: Current development focus and recent changes
+- **Progress Tracking**: What's working, what's planned, and known issues

+The memory bank serves as the authoritative knowledge base for project understanding and continuity across development sessions.